jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/gcc/11/O1/divergences/t0001-init/default/divergences.md

     CF: xdg_config_home at path.c:1542:9
     CT: xdg_config_home_for at path.c:1524:1
     CF: xdg_config_home_for at path.c:1529:16
-    CT: Jump to external code
+    CT: Jump to external code for _getenv
-    CF: Jump to external code
+    CF: Jump to external code for _getenv
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _getenv
     CF: xdg_config_home_for at path.c:1533:9
-    CT: Jump to external code
+    CT: Jump to external code for _getenv
-    CF: Jump to external code
+    CF: Jump to external code for _getenv
     CT: External code
+    RF: Jump to external code for _getenv
+    CF: xdg_config_home_for at path.c:1535:10
+    CT: mkpathdup at path.c:504:1
+    CF: mkpathdup at path.c:508:2
+    CT: strbuf_vaddf at strbuf.c:390:1
+    CF: strbuf_vaddf at strbuf.c:394:7
+    CT: strbuf_avail at strbuf.h:140:1
+    RF: strbuf_avail at strbuf.h:142:1
+    CF: strbuf_vaddf at strbuf.c:395:3
+    CT: strbuf_grow at strbuf.c:92:1
+    CF: strbuf_grow at strbuf.c:99:2
+    CT: st_mult at git-compat-util.h:991:1
+    RF: st_mult at git-compat-util.h:996:1
+    CF: strbuf_grow at strbuf.c:99:2
+    CT: xrealloc at wrapper.c:127:1
+    CF: xrealloc at wrapper.c:135:2
+    CT: memory_limit_check at wrapper.c:18:1
+    [...71 more events...]
+  Occurrences: 1

+Uncategorised
+  Events:
+    CF: get_home_gitattributes at attr.c:817:25
+    CT: xdg_config_home at path.c:1541:1
+    CF: xdg_config_home at path.c:1542:9
+    CT: xdg_config_home_for at path.c:1524:1
+    CF: xdg_config_home_for at path.c:1529:16
+    CT: Jump to external code for _getenv
+    CF: Jump to external code for _getenv
+    CT: External code
+    RF: Jump to external code for _getenv
+    CF: xdg_config_home_for at path.c:1533:9
+    CT: Jump to external code for _getenv
+    CF: Jump to external code for _getenv
+    CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _getenv
     CF: xdg_config_home_for at path.c:1535:10
     CT: mkpathdup at path.c:504:1
     CF: mkpathdup at path.c:508:2